akifs52/Voice-Changer/README.md

 1. **Select Audio Devices**
    - Choose your input microphone from the dropdown
    - Choose your output speakers/headphones
-   - Select VB-CABLE Input for virtual audio routing
+   - (Optional) Select virtual audio device for routing

-   - !!
-YOU HAVE TO CHOOSE DEFAULT OUTPUT TO VB-CABLE FOR YOUR SOUNDS REACH OTHERS OR CHOOSE IN YOUR GAME OR CHAT APP
+   **⚠️ IMPORTANT: YOU HAVE TO CHOOSE DEFAULT OUTPUT TO VB-CABLE FOR YOUR SOUNDS REACH OTHERS OR CHOOSE IN YOUR GAME OR CHAT APP**

 2. **Test Your Setup**
    - Click "Test Device" to hear your voice through speakers